 While it may be tempting to customize asset management or production planning software you already use with asset tracking functionality instead of developing a new application, this option has two downsides.

 First, if one part of a system’s business logic gets overloaded, the whole system may stop as it can’t proceed to the next operational stage, hence, you risk facing a complete system shutdown.
-Second, as your asset base grows, your system has to deal with a higher load, and in a monolithic application, performance can hardly be scaled.
+Second, as your asset base grows, or, say, as there appears a necessity to track assets in real-time, your system has to deal with a higher load, and in a monolithic application, performance can hardly be scaled.

 My colleague Vladimir Sinkevich, Head of Java Development at ScienceSoft, adds: “Imagine you need to upgrade your system, say, add new features.
 Even in case of minor changes, you’d need to rewrite pretty much of it, then stop the old version for some time (which means lost asset or production data) to replace it with a new one.
 Moreover, you’d have to be very careful about newly introduced changes since they might damage the whole system.”

 Modern asset tracking software is well-suited to tracking a wide variety of assets: